Oleksandr Kryvets: Warld War II

 Attempts to escape the encirclement were unsuccessful.
-In November 1941, Krivets was able to make it out and reach Pisky, where in the December of the same year there was created an anti-fascist underground organization to prepare for open, armed partisan warfare in the Nova Basan’ Raion (now Bobrovytsia).
-The organization consisted of 35 people and was led by I. A. Golovko, with Krivets acting as his deputy.
+In November 1941, Kryvets was able to make it out and reach Pisky, where in the December of the same year there was created an anti-fascist underground organization to prepare for open, armed partisan warfare in the Nova Basan’ Raion.
+The organization consisted of 35 people and was led by I. A. Golovko, with Kryvets acting as his deputy.
 By March 1942, the group completed its collection and organization of weapons, ammunition, messengers, and secret meeting places, and in the November of that year was given the name “the Shchors detachment”.
-Krivets was elected as the detachment's commander during its general assembly, with I. Golovko and I. Sidorenko chosen as the commissioner and headquarters chief, respectively.
+Kryvets was elected as the detachment's commander during its general assembly, with I. Golovko and I. Sidorenko chosen as the commissioner and chief of staff, respectively.
 According to the German war archives, the partisan group started actively carrying out military operations in the beginning of July 1942.
 In its attempts to destroy the detachment, the Wehrmacht would organize a series of large-scale roundups with the use of both ground and air forces.
-According to the reports delivered to the operational-rear commander of Army Group South by the forces of the SD, SS, gendarmerie, and various garrison command centers:

-“It is becoming more and more evident that the bands in the region to the north of Kiev benefit from military organization.
-The 213th Security Division (Wehrmacht) is currently using a strengthened battalion to carry out an operation in the Nova Basan’ region, after which, from July 27 on, there will follow a joint action on the part of the 213th Rear-Security Division and the Hungarian 8th Rear-Security Army in the region to the northeast of Kobyzhcha.

-Krivets had been arrested in March 1942.
+According to the reports delivered to the operational-rear commander of Army Group South by the forces of the SD, SS, gendarmerie, and various garrison command centers:“It is becoming more and more evident that the bands in the region to the north of Kiev benefit from military organization.
+The 213th Security Division is currently using a strengthened battalion to carry out an operation in the Nova Basan’ region, after which, from July 27 on, there will follow a joint action on the part of the 213th Rear-Security Division and the Hungarian 8th Rear-Security Army in the region to the northeast of Kobyzhcha.Kryvets had been arrested in March 1942.
 Two days later, he would be taken out under police escort to be delivered to the Gestapo, but would be rescued by his comrades while en route.
-On July 15, 1942, the following report was delivered to the operational-rear commander of Army Group South:

-“The partisans are in Pisky, 10 kilometers northwest of Nova Basan’, in the Chernihiv Oblast.
+On July 15, 1942, the following report was delivered to the operational-rear commander of Army Group South:“The partisans are in Pisky, 10 kilometers northwest of Nova Basan’, in the Chernihiv Oblast.
 Six armed partisans burst in on the starosta in Pisky...
 One member of the police was injured, another one killed.
 The partisans escaped.
 The gendarmerie of Bobrovytsia was able to establish their surnames.
 Their family members were arrested.
-The investigation is ongoing.”

-Under the direction of the regional mayor, I. L. Dyachenko, who also headed the police in Nova Basan’ and Pisky, the partisans’ relatives were arrested for having connections to and aiding the partisan detachment, and were then executed.
-Among them were Krivets's father and sixteen-year-old brother (according to the Bobrovytsia regional archives, the father and brother were not executed but sent to work in Germany).
+The investigation is ongoing.”Under the direction of the regional mayor, I. L. Dyachenko, who also headed the police in Nova Basan and Pisky, the partisans’ relatives were arrested for having connections to and aiding the partisan detachment, and were then executed.
+Among them were Kryvets' father and sixteen-year-old brother (according to the Bobrovytsia regional archives, the father and brother were not executed but sent to work in Germany).
 The partisans’ attempts to capture the mayor were not successful.
 Later that year, he disappeared without a trace.
 The detachment grew quickly.
 By the end of 1942, it already counted 117 members (according to data from the archives, however, the detachment only had 35-40 members as of January 1, 1943).